 The OC config file, as with any property list file, can be edited with any text editor, such as nano or vim.
 However, specialised software may provide a better experience.
 On macOS, the preferred GUI application is Xcode.
-For a lightweight cross-platform and open-source alternative, the ProperTree editor can be utilised.
+The ProperTree editor is a lightweight, cross-platform and open-source alternative.